rafaelkyrdan/cypher/README.md

 *About Application*

-The problem of preserving private data is now more than ever.
+The problem of protecting private data is now more than ever.
 There are many ways to encrypt a message, but the problem is, that the key to encrypt the need to tell your partner.
 You can not send key on internet, for example, your Internet service provider has access to everything that you send and receive.
 Cypher uses modern mechanism for encrypt data and does not send secret key.
-Simple and clear description of how the algorithm allows the two sides to get secret key using a listening channel. http://www.youtube.com/watch?v=3QnD2c4Xovk
+Simple and clear description of how the algorithm allows the two sides to get secret key using a unsafe channel. http://www.youtube.com/watch?v=3QnD2c4Xovk

 *How to install?*